 Northwest Indiana Community Action Corporation assistance programs.

 The Northwest Indiana Community Action Corporation offers services in the counties of Lake, Jasper, Newton, and Porter.
-Some housing type needs, such as energy bills and rent, can be addressed through government funded programs.
-Other resources, such as financial counseling, is provided by specialists at the non-profit community action agency.
+Some housing type needs, such as energy bills and rent assistance, can be addressed through government funded programs.
+Other resources, such as free financial counseling, is provided by specialists at the non-profit community action agency.

 Each program will have a formal application process in place, and aid is usually targeted at households that have children, a disabled or senior member.
 The demand for help from NWICA is very high, and only a limited number of applications can be fulfilled.
 Also, the non-profit will work with clients on helping them achieve self-sufficiency.